Kalshi promo code CBSSPORTS: Get $10 cash bonus for Seahawks vs. Patriots, trade Big Game entertainment props

 Who will attend the Big Game?

 The Big Game is one of the most well-attended annual events in the world, and with this year's game being based in California, that could make it even easier for Hollywood-based celebrities and others to attend the biggest game in sports.
 Kalshi offers contracts on more than 30 celebrities for whether they will or won't attend the Big Game.
 For example, Cardi B, a world-famous rapper who is in a relationship with Patriots wide receiver Stefon Diggs, pays $0.98 per share, given the high likelihood she'll be in attendance.
-Others with a high likelihood to be at the Big Game incldue Jason Kelce ($0.96/share), Ben Affleck ($0.85/share) and Matt Damon ($0.80/share).
+Others with a high likelihood to be at the Big Game include Jason Kelce ($0.92 per share), Tom Brady ($0.97) and Gavin Newsome ($0.93).
 One of the more intriguing people available is Amazon founder Jeff Bezos, who is rumored to potentially be in the mix to buy the Seahawks if they go for sale after the Big Game.
-Bezos to attend pays $0.78/share, while not attending pays $0.31/share.
+Bezos to attend pays $0.78/share, while not attending pays $0.33/share.
 Claim the latest Kalshi promo code CBSSPORTS when you sign up for Kalshi here:

 Bad Bunny's Halftime opener?